NCarson/pg-chessboard/README.md

-For simplicity and faster operations I think this is a pretty good way to do it. lichess.org is producing 20 million games per month that you can download https://database.lichess.org/.
+For simplicity and faster operations I think this is a pretty good way to do it. lichess.org is producing 20 million games per month that you can [download](https://database.lichess.org/).
 If an average game is about 30 moves with 60 positions for black and white moves then it would take about 3k to store one game or 3GB per million games.
 Then a years worth of games would take 720 GB.
 Which are tractable numbers.